Mo-F/Mo-F/Research/index.md

 I am mainly interested in rigorous modeling and verification of real-world, real-time systems.
 One major challenge I enjoy tackling, one theorem/model/artefact at a time, is how to reconcile scalability with correctness and user-friendliness.
 A major part of my research is based on timed automata and timed logics.

-Currently, my activities gravitate around three major axes:
+Currently, my research activities gravitate around three major axes:

 - Hybrid approaches for the scalable verification of multicore real-time systems.
 My most advanced work on the topic, for the moment, is described in the JSA 2023 publication, a joint work with P-E Hladik and Alex Züpke, see the [Publications](https://mo-f.github.io/Mo-F/Publications) section.